Vector Optimization with Stochastic Bandit Feedback: INTRODUCTION

-This is equivalent to a partial order induced by the cone $C' = \{ \bs{x} \in \mathbb{R}^2\mid \alpha x_1 + (1-\alpha) x_2 \geq 0 , (1-\alpha) x_1 + \alpha x_2 \geq 0 \}$ (see Figure \ref{fig:cones} for examples of ordering cones in $\mathbb{R}^2$, and Definition \ref{defn:cone} for the precise definition of this order).
-Such a choice usually narrows down the set of Pareto optimal designs (see, e.g., $P^*_{3\pi/4}$ in Figure \ref{fig:paretosets}).
-In addition, the specification of the relative importance of each objective leads to a wide spectrum of Pareto optimal solutions that cannot be captured by multi-objective optimization.
+Such a choice usually narrows down the set of all Pareto optimal designs (see, e.g., $P^*_{3\pi/4}$ in Figure \ref{fig:paretosets}).
+In addition, the flexibility of specifying the relative importance of each objective leads to a wide spectrum of Pareto sets that cannot be captured by multi-objective optimization.
+The aim of this work is to propose a new framework for pure exploration problems in which the preferences of practitioners are encoded by ordering cones.

+One real-world example in which multi-objective optimization does not suffice is intensity-modulated radiation therapy (IMRT) planning \citep{teichert2019targeted}.
+Here, the designs represent treatment strategies (e.g., dosage).
+The objectives are related to the effectiveness of therapy against the tumor and the damage to the surrounding tissue, which are in conflict with each other.
+Based on the relative importance of each objective encoded by the cone parametrized by $\alpha \in (0, 0.5)$, the practitioner might want to identify a set of Pareto optimal treatments via computer simulations.
+Note that, in this application, returning the Pareto set of designs according to the componentwise order can be harmful for the patient.
+For instance, a treatment which achieves a large reduction in tumor size at the cost of extensive damage to the surrounding healthy tissue could be returned if componentwise order were used.